learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 If you see that, you need to reinstall Ruby.
 You can use the [Learn OSX App](https://flatironschool-static.s3.amazonaws.com/learn.dmg) to automate your setup, read a summary of the [Learn Ruby Setup](https://github.com/learn-co-curriculum/ruby-environment-setup-summary) or [Setup Your System for Learn Manually](https://github.com/learn-co-curriculum/learn-environment-setup)

-Install RSpec by typing `gem install rspec` into your terminal (bash, shell, command prompt - all words for the same thing).
+You should have done so already, but if you don't have RSpec on your machine, you can install it by typing `gem install rspec` into your terminal (bash, shell, command prompt - all words for the same thing).
 You should see something like:

 (The $ prompt is a general way to indicate that a command was entered into the shell.
 It is not literal; do not copy it.)